 H-CYTE Extends Rights Offering to 5:00 PM Eastern Time on Friday, September 11, 2020

 /EIN News/ -- TAMPA, Fla., Sept.
-02, 2020 (GLOBE NEWSWIRE) -- H-CYTE, Inc. (OTCQB: HCYT), a medical biosciences company that develops and implements innovative treatment options in regenerative medicine to help manage chronic obstructive pulmonary disease (COPD) and other debilitating lung diseases, announced today that H-CYTE has extended the expiration time of its rights offering to 5:00 PM Eastern Time on September 11, 2020 to provide additional time to accommodate shareholder orders and delays in processing.
+03, 2020 (GLOBE NEWSWIRE) -- H-CYTE, Inc. (OTCQB: HCYT), a medical biosciences company that develops and implements innovative treatment options in regenerative medicine to help manage chronic obstructive pulmonary disease (COPD) and other debilitating lung diseases, announced today that it has extended the expiration time of its rights offering to 5:00 PM Eastern Time on September 11, 2020 to provide additional time to accommodate shareholder orders and delays in processing.
 Under the terms of the rights offering, for each share of H-CYTE common stock owned on the record date of July 28, 2020, a holder received one right to purchase three (3) shares of Series A Preferred Stock at a price of $0.014 per share of Series A Preferred Stock.
-Holders desiring to participate in the rights offering must return their subscription documents to Issuer Direct Corporation, serving as rights agent for H-CYTE, by 5:00 PM Eastern Time on September 10, 2020 in accordance with the instructions contained in the rights offering prospectus.
+Beneficial owners holding common stock or who received their subscription rights through a broker, bank or other nominee, and who desire to participate in the rights offering, must return their subscription documents to their broker, bank or other nominee by 4:00 PM Eastern Time on September 10, 2020 in accordance with the instructions contained in the rights offering prospectus and any instructions received from their broker, bank or other nominee providing sufficient time for the Rights Agent, Issuer Direct Corporation, to receive the subscription request.

 The rights offering is being made pursuant to H-CYTE’s effective registration statement on Form S-1 (Reg.
 No.333-239629) on file with the U.S. Securities and Exchange Commission (the “SEC”), and the related final prospectus dated August 5, 2020.
 This press release is not an offer to sell securities and is not soliciting an offer to buy securities.
 Such offer is made only through the final prospectus and the subscription documents.
 Investors should consider investment objectives, risks, charges, and expenses carefully before investing.
 The prospectus included in the registration statement contains this and additional information about H-CYTE and the rights offering, and rights holders should carefully read the prospectus before exercising their rights and investing.